Herwal/Herwal/README.md

 ### Hi there 👋 I'm Hermann!

-I'm passionate about exploring **web development**, **Computer Science** and working on exciting projects while constantly learning and growing.
+I'm passionate about exploring **web development** and **Computer Science** and working on exciting projects while constantly learning and growing.
 Here's a bit about me:

 - 🔭 I’m currently working on:
   - Web development projects, using **Next.js**